deniscalin/names-ai/README.md

-# This project is a fully deployed ML model served via REST API.
+# This project is a fully deployed containerized ML model served via REST API.
 The model generates fictional names, powered by a deep learning neural network.